 - Postdoctoral, New Mexico State University and

 Dr. Neufeld, and the science of fall colors are featured in this amazing interactive website: http://www.exploreasheville.com/science-behind-fall-color/

-Students in my lab develop skills in ecophysiology such as gas exchange and plant water relations techniques, as well as gaining expertise in the basic aspects of plant ecology research.
-Most of the Masters theses out of my lab combine laboratory and field work, and include both observational and experimental methodologies.
-Some of my students go on for their Ph.Ds., while others obtain positions as community college instructors, technicians in research labs, Peace Corps volunteers, and environmental consultants.
+Students in my lab develop skills in a variety of plant ecophysiological techniques such as gas exchange and plant water relations, as well as gaining expertise in the basic aspects of experimental design and ecological research.
+Students in my lab utilize a combination of both laboratory and fieldwork, and observational and experimental methodologies.
+Some students go on for their Ph.Ds., while others obtain positions as community college instructors, technicians in research labs, Peace Corps volunteers, or environmental consultants.

 Title: Professor , Physiological Plant Ecology, Plant Water Relations Ecosystem Ecology, and Air Pollution Effects on Plants

 Department: Department of Biology